 Federal rules provide for the protection of consumers with chronic illnesses who are newly eligible for Medicaid.
-The rules are intended to ensure that these consumers receive benefits that best meet their needs.
+The rules are intended to ensure that these consumers receive health benefits that best meet their needs.
 In some states, a consumer who receives a designation of "medically frail" has a wider choice of benefit packages.
 Medically frail consumers may also be exempt from alternative ways states provide Medicaid benefits, such as using marketplace premium assistance.
-Health advocates, providers, and enrollment assisters all have an important role to play in improving the system by which consumers are placed into health plans based on their level of need.
+Health advocates, providers, and enrollment assisters all have an important role to play in designing the system by which consumers are placed into health plans based on their level of need.

 The term "medically frail" refers to an individual with chronic health conditions, including people with mental health and substance use disorders.
 A medically frail designation can expand the scope of services available to enrollees.
-Taking action to streamline and improve medically frail identification procedures and choice of benefit plans for medically frail consumers can help to make the system less confusing and ensure that consumers get the most out of this opportunity.
+Taking action early to adopt consumer-friendly medically frail identification procedures and choice of benefit plans for medically frail consumers can help to make the system less confusing and ensure that consumers get the most out of this opportunity.

-If you live in a state with the following criteria, your input can guide and improve the policies used to identify, enroll, and monitor consumers who are medically frail.
+If your state is considering a plan for Medicaid expansion using either of the following methods, you can take proactive steps to ensure that the policies adopted to identify, enroll, and monitor consumers who are medically frail have the maximum positive impact on consumers.

-- ✓ Your state uses an Alternative Benefit Plan (ABP) for the newly eligible Medicaid population, and the ABP and Medicaid state plan offer differing levels of coverage or; - ✓ Your state uses Medicaid funds to pay private health plan premiums to cover Medicaid beneficiaries in the private insurance market (Marketplace premium assistance)
+- ✓ Your state intends to use an Alternative Benefit Plan (ABP) for the newly eligible Medicaid population and the ABP and Medicaid state plan will offer differing levels of coverage or; - ✓ Your state intends to use Medicaid funds to pay private health plan premiums to cover Medicaid beneficiaries in the private insurance market (Marketplace premium assistance)